-11 Pseudonymity with respect to linkability 16
+11 Pseudonymity with respect to linkability17

 Whereas anonymity and accountability are the extremes with respect to linkability to subjects, pseudonymity is the entire field between and including these extremes.
 Thus, pseudonymity comprises all degrees of linkability to a subject.
-Using the same pseudonym more than once, the holder may establish a reputation.
+Ongoing use of the same pseudonym allows the holder to establish a reputation.
 Some kinds of pseudonyms enable dealing with claims in case of abuse of unlinkability to holders: Firstly, third parties may have the possibility to reveal the identity of the holder in order to provide means for investigation or prosecution.
 Secondly, third parties may act as liability brokers of the holder to clear a debt or settle a claim.